BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   create it as its root.

 * has a URI that includes its creation index.
-This is the same as number of session objects of that type that the session created prior to creating it.
+This is the same as number of session objects of that type that the session has created prior to creating it.

 * is created by sending a HTTP POST message to the appropriate child